Kody7mm/roboger/README.md

 >* Input: "3"
 >* Output: "0, Beep!, Boop!, Wont you be my neighbor!"

-* All non replaced numbers appear as normal "4".
+* All non replaced numbers appear as normal, for example, "4", would appear as a normal "4"
 >* Input: "4"
 >* Output: "0, Beep!, Boop!, Wont you be my neighbor!, 4"